barumau/pandunia/english/baxa_kanun.md

 > **ta plus yem bir.** - S/he _also drinks_ beer.
 > **plus ta yem bir.** - _Also s/he_ drinks beer.

-Note!
-Also adjectives can modify the subsequent word or the entire sentence.

-> **me bon kitab buk.** - I write well books.
-> **me kitab bon buk.** - I write good books.
-> **me kitab buk bon.** - I write books well.

-However, mood particles can modify all kinds of words, including pronouns and numerals, which adjectives can't modify.
+Modal particles can modify all kinds of words, including pronouns and numerals, which adjectives can't modify.

 ### Tense and Aspect Particles